perpetualintelligence/docs/docfx_project/articles/picli/intro.md

 # Overview

 ## Introduction
-`pi-cli` (oneTerminal) is a cross-platform adaptable framework designed for building modern CLI and terminal apps.
+`pi-cli` (oneterminal) is a cross-platform adaptable framework designed for building modern CLI and terminal apps.
 It empowers software teams to create enterprise-grade Unicode terminals tailored to specific needs, from simple CLI apps with basic flags to advanced terminals with complex command structures.

 > ***Take Your App to the Command Line:*** Easily build CLI and terminal applications with Unicode support.